-My research focuses on queer and trans* life and politics in India by weaving together perspectives from critical psychology, feminist, trans*, and queer of colour theory, Lacanian psychoanalysis, cultural studies, anthropology, sociology, and South Asian studies.
-I am particularly interested in research that situates queer and trans* activisms in India within the geopolitics of South Asia and contributes to the wider genre of queer and trans* of colour critique.
-In doing so, I focus on the dialectic of the psychic and the political in examining what is queer about queer life and politics, thereby responding to the vexed question of how social and political transformations occur.
+My research focuses on queer and trans* life and politics in India by weaving together perspectives from feminist, trans*, and queer of colour theory, Lacanian psychoanalysis, cultural studies, anthropology, sociology, and South Asian studies.
+I am particularly interested in research that situates queer and trans* activisms in India within the transnational geopolitics of South Asia and contributes to the wider genre of global queer and trans* of colour critique.
+I focus on the dialectic of the psychic and the political within instances of queer failure and dreams of queer utopianism.
+In doing so, I respond to the vexed question of how social and political transformations occur.

-Taking off where my book ended, my PhD dissertation expands and deepens an enquiry of the multiplicities and contradictions of queer and trans* activisms in the subcontinent.
-My research asks how queer and trans* support for, and resistance to, Hindu nationalism manifests in contemporary India.
-Going beyond homonationalism as the defining analytic of queer and trans* support for nationalism, in this research I contextualize the histories of queer and trans* activisms in India in order to explain its contemporary disjunctures.
-Based on ethnographic data and in-depth interviews with queer and trans* activists in New Delhi and Mumbai, I argue that queer and trans* life and praxis is determined by an assemblage of factors.
+Taking off where my book ended, my PhD dissertation expanded and deepened an enquiry of the multiplicities and contradictions of queer and trans* activisms in the subcontinent.
+My research asked how queer and trans* support for, and resistance to, Hindu nationalism manifests in contemporary India.
+Going beyond homonationalism as the defining analytic of queer and trans* support for nationalism, in this research I contextualized the histories of queer and trans* activisms in India in order to explain its contemporary disjunctures.
+Based on ethnographic data and in-depth interviews with queer and trans* activists in New Delhi and Mumbai, I argued that queer and trans* life and praxis is determined by an assemblage of factors.
 These include transnational circuits of HIV/AIDS funding, a liberalized economy, how desire is shaped by globalization, the recent decriminalization of homosexuality, and previously existing inequalities of caste, class, and gender.
 These diverse embodiments of queer and trans* politics determine complicity with, and resistance to, Hindu nationalism.
-In my research, I also demonstrate how crises such as HIV/AIDS and Covid-19 further entrench vulnerabilities among queer and trans* communities who are denied legitimacy, respectability, and access to basic resources.
+In my research, I also demonstrated how crises such as HIV/AIDS and Covid-19 further entrench vulnerabilities among queer and trans* communities who are denied legitimacy, respectability, and access to basic resources.
+I am expanding on this work at present.

 Besides Queer Politics in India, I have published in Transgender Studies Quarterly, on transgender politics in a postcolonial setting, and in Annual Review of Critical Psychology, on gendered epistemologies of knowledge.
 My other publications have focused on ethnographic praxis, on friendship as kinship, and on the gendered nature of mental health in India.
 I also have an essay currently under review, that focuses on crisis epistemologies.